QuickBooks Blog

 Homeowner association and landlord rules

 Many apartment complexes, condominiums, and neighborhoods restrict your ability to run a business out of your home.
-If you live in a condo or house, check the covenants, codes, and restrictions provided by your Homeowners Association (HOA).
+If you live in a condo or house, check the restrictions your Homeowners Association (HOA) provides.
 If you rent, look over the terms of the lease with your landlord.

 Liability issues